Advertisement

 Listen, salmon is still a solid dietary choice, as it has many other benefits and nutrients.
 But in terms of astaxanthin, it may not be cutting it.
 According to a report by the European Food Safety Authority, the amount of astaxanthin in salmon varies pretty dramatically.
 From their findings, farm-raised salmon and fish of all varieties had lower levels of the antioxidant than wild-caught.
 Additionally, the type of fish matters, too—with sockeye salmon containing the most and arctic char, rainbow trout, and Atlantic salmon toward the bottom.

 But let's take king salmon for an example, which falls about in the middle with 0.54 milligrams of astaxanthin per 100-gram fillet of salmon flesh.
-If you wanted to consume 6 milligrams of astaxanthin (read: the dosage in mbg's cellular beauty+, and the amount that can help support healthy skin function according to the latest clinical research1*), you'd have to consume about 11 100-gram (3.5-oz.) salmon fillets daily.
+If you wanted to consume 6 milligrams of astaxanthin (read: the dosage in mbg's best skin+, and the amount that can help support healthy skin function according to the latest clinical research1*), you'd have to consume about 11 100-gram (3.5-oz.) salmon fillets daily.
 Not only is that, well, a lot of potentially pricey fish, but it also exceeds the recommended daily amount, according to the FDA4

 Additionally, you may be wondering—can't I simply get the antioxidant elsewhere?
 Well, to answer that, we have to dive back into where the antioxidant comes from.
 It's naturally found in algae that the salmon and other marine life (such as shrimp, crabs, and lobster) feed on.
 In fact, it's what gives those animals their pinky-peach hue!
 But that's also why wild-caught, non-farm-raised seafood is the only good food source of this superstar antioxidant.